hovav698/Simple-Object-Detection/README.md

 The data generation process goes as follow:

-- Choose random background and random animal from the data.
+- Choose random background
+- Randomly choose if the object appear flag.
+If object appeard, randomly choose animal from the data.
 - Randomly flip and resize the animal image to add data augmentation.
-- Choosing random coordinates on the background image - this is where the animal image will be paste.
+- Choose random coordinates on the background image - this is where the animal image will be paste.
 - Take a slice of the background for those coordinate.
 - Multiple the background slice with the mask.
 It will change the pixel value to zero in the place where the animal is located, and won't be affected it other parts because the mask value is 1 in those areas: